helenoid/swissknife/docs/phase1/technical_challenges.md

 - Poor user experience, tool feels sluggish.

 **Solution:**
-- **Lazy Loading Modules:** Use dynamic `import()` for modules/components only needed by specific commands.
-Structure code so that top-level imports are minimal.
+- **Lazy Loading Modules:** Use dynamic `import()` for modules/components only needed by specific commands (e.g., loading the full `MLEngine` only when an ML command is run).
+Structure code so that top-level imports in entry points (`src/cli.ts`) are minimal.
-- **Lazy Service Initialization:** Initialize services (like `MLEngine`, `IPFSKitClient`) on demand within the `ExecutionContext.getService` method or when the relevant command is first run, rather than at application startup.
+- **Lazy Service Initialization:** Initialize services (like `MLEngine`, `IPFSClient`, `Agent`) on demand within the `ExecutionContext.getService` method or when the relevant command is first run, rather than at application startup.
+Use singleton patterns carefully.
-- **Dependency Analysis:** Regularly analyze the dependency graph (e.g., using `npm ls` or tools like `dependency-cruiser`) to identify and potentially reduce heavy or unnecessary dependencies.
+- **Dependency Analysis:** Regularly analyze the dependency graph (e.g., using `npm ls --prod` or tools like `dependency-cruiser`, `depcheck`) to identify and potentially reduce heavy or unnecessary production dependencies.
-- **Code Splitting/Bundling (Advanced):** While less common for CLIs than web apps, bundlers like `esbuild` or `ncc` can sometimes help optimize loading by creating smaller, more focused entry points, though they can also complicate native dependency handling.
+- **Code Splitting/Bundling (Advanced):** While less common for CLIs than web apps, bundlers like `esbuild` or `ncc` can sometimes help optimize loading by creating smaller, more focused entry points, though they can also complicate native dependency handling and dynamic imports.
+Evaluate trade-offs carefully.
-- **Snapshotting (Advanced):** Tools like V8 snapshots can capture a pre-initialized heap state, potentially speeding up startup, but add complexity to the build process.
+- **Snapshotting (Advanced):** Tools like V8 snapshots can capture a pre-initialized heap state, potentially speeding up startup, but add significant complexity to the build process and may not work well with all types of initialization.

 ## 5. Integration Challenges